How does science work?

 “I think that it’s important for people to understand essential aspects of how this sort of science is actually done.
 No one is out to suppress rebellious ideas.
 Quite the contrary: if you can find some even moderately rebellious ideas that have even a modicum of truth associated with them, that’s the way you make your name in the field.

 “But again, it needs to be emphasized that we’re in this very, very tight straightjacket.
 We’re not going to, at the drop of a hat, destroy this entire incredible structure that we built up over four centuries which has served us so well unless there’s a really good reason for it.

 “Almost always, experimental and theoretical challenges to the structure are bound to fail.
 You shouldn’t be surprised that they fail.
 And people shouldn’t take scepticism as evidence of turf protection.
 It’s really evidence of the great fact that we have this entire castle that we built over centuries that works so well.”

 Howard Burton, email@example.com

-Related video resources and eBook that are part of Ideas Roadshow’s new IBDP Portal: Clips: The Perils of Fashion, Astonishingly Simple, Predicting the Higgs, Compilations: Frontiers of Physics, Physics Behind the Scenes, Thinking Like A Physicist, Theory and Experiment, Full-length video and eBook: The Power of Principles, Part 1 and 2.
+To best explore the topics raised in this post for teaching and learning, please see related video and print resources that are part of Ideas Roadshow’s IBDP Portal: Clips: The Perils of Fashion, Astonishingly Simple, Predicting the Higgs, Compilations: Frontiers of Physics, Physics Behind the Scenes, Thinking Like A Physicist, Theory and Experiment, Full-length video and eBook: The Power of Principles, Part 1 and 2, and more.